pabluuz/PaulLibLif/readme.md

     - Easily create a new items and don't worry about ID's, transfering to clients and all the hussle.
     - Edit all datablocks (weapons, monsters, etc) and automatically transfer them to clients.
     - Create daily actions (e.g. warehouse produces onion every day).
 See config/industries.yaml.example for an example.
-    - Adds ORM to life is feudal database, enriches those models by missing back-references (e.g. get object from container using root_container_id from either MovableObject or UnmovableObject)
+    - Adds ORM to life is feudal database, enriches those models by adding missing back-references (e.g. get object from container using root_container_id from either MovableObject or UnmovableObject)

 PaulLibLif is modular, so you can use only the parts you need.
 Refer to step 6 of setup.

-This is very early testing, so expect a lot of bugs
+This is very early testing, so expect a lot of bugs.
+Not recommended for production use right now.

 ## What's PaulMod ?
 PaulMod is simplified, human readable package containing mod.
 PaulLibLif takes away all the hussle of managing mods (unique ID's, transfering to clients, etc), and brings up a simple and easy way to create mods.